opentable/otj-server/README.md

 ## Differences Between Flavors

 For the most part we expect the servers to act the same.
 One difference is how we handle CORS headers.
 In JAX-RS we send CORS headers for all requests.
-In Spring MVC you need to add a `@CrossOrigin` header to the controller when needed.
+In Spring MVC and WebFlux you need to add a `@CrossOrigin` header to the controller when needed.

 ### Modules